tum-pbs/pbdl-book/diffphys.md

 an NN into the picture, hence it's always a good starting point.

-As the discretized velocity field $\mathbf{u}$ contains all our degrees of freedom, what we need to update the velocity by an amount
+As the discretized velocity field $\mathbf{u}$ contains all our degrees of freedom, all we need to do is to update the velocity by an amount
 $\Delta \mathbf{u} = \partial L / \partial \mathbf{u}$,
 which can be decomposed into
 $\Delta \mathbf{u} =